Capitals’ Anthony Mantha resumes skating but still has ‘long road’ ahead

 Vitek Vanecek, who is on injured reserve with an upper-body injury, was not on the ice Wednesday.
 Vanecek is not expected to travel for Washington’s game against Montreal on Thursday.
 Ilya Samsonov or Pheonix Copley will get the start against the Canadiens.

 T.J.
 Oshie was on the ice before practice in casual clothes, fiddling around with the puck, but did not suit up.
 Oshie is still on injured reserve with an upper-body injury.
-Laviolette had no update on Vanecek or Oshie’s injuries.
+Laviolette had no update on Vanecek’s or Oshie’s injuries.

-Alex Ovechkin took part in Wednesday’s practice, but cannot play Thursday in Montreal because of Canada’s coronavirus restrictions.
-Ovechkin tested positive for coronavirus on Feb.
+Alex Ovechkin took part in Wednesday’s practice but cannot play Thursday in Montreal because of Canada’s coronavirus restrictions.
+Ovechkin tested positive for the coronavirus on Feb.
 2.

 Cholowski claimed

-Seattle claimed defenseman Dennis Cholowski off waivers Wednesday.
-The Capitals had placed Cholowski on waivers Tuesday.
+Seattle claimed defenseman Dennis Cholowski on Wednesday.
+The Capitals placed Cholowski on waivers Tuesday.
 Cholowski came to Washington in October, after the Capitals claimed him off waivers from Seattle.
 He played in seven games for Washington, notching one assist.